Eddie Hertzberger: Personal life

 Hertzberger owned a successful clothing factory in Rotterdam.
 The factory, including his Bugatti Stelvio #57519 which was parked inside, was completely destroyed at the outbreak of World War II during the bombardment of Rotterdam that prompted the surrender of Holland to the Nazis.
 Hertzberger escaped the Netherlands through Belgium and France to Switzerland, where he stayed for more than a year.
 Later he travelled through Vichy France to reach Spain.
 In Madrid Hertzberger became a member of the intelligence service of the Dutch government, which was based in London during World War II.

 After the war, Hertzberger rebuilt his factory and lived both in the Netherlands and New York City.
 Later he moved to Switzerland, where he died in 1993.

-His wife, Eleonore Hertzberger-Katz (born 1917), wrote a book about their hazardous journeys, which was reprinted in Dutch in June 2003.
+His wife, Eleonore Hertzberger-Katz, wrote a book about their hazardous journeys.

-Eddie Hertzberger's granddaughter Gwendolyn also races.
-She currently competes in Formula Renault.
+Eddie Hertzberger's granddaughter Gwendolyn Hertzberger competed in Formula Renault in the 2000s.